pramsey/crunchyblog/window-1/index.md

 ORDER BY band, percent;
 ```

-With the index function, on the other hand, we just need to change the characteristic of the denominator.
+With the window function, on the other hand, we just need to change the characteristic of the denominator.
 Rather than a sum of all earnings, we want the sum calculated **per band**, which we get by adding a `PARTITION` to the `OVER` clause of the window function.

 ```sql
 SELECT